goerz/wezterm-config/README.md

 * Light colorscheme.
 Contrary to current fashion, I do not use dark background terminals.

 * Minimal UI for macOS.
-Combine buttons with tab bar ([`INTEGRATED_BUTTONS`](https://wezfurlong.org/wezterm/config/lua/config/window_decorations.html))
+Combine buttons with tab bar ([`INTEGRATED_BUTTONS`](https://wezfurlong.org/wezterm/config/lua/config/window_decorations.html)).

-* Show information about non-default workspace/domain, window ID and terminal size in tab bar
+* Show information about non-default workspace/domain, window ID, and terminal size in the tab bar.

 * Leader key `CMD-a` ([screen](https://www.gnu.org/software/screen/) inspired), mainly used for interacting with workspaces/domains.

-* Rename current ab with `CMD-r`
+* Rename current tab with `CMD-r`.

 * Interactively move panes/tabs to different windows with `CMD-SHIFT-t`.

-* Interactively attach to domains (`LEADER a`)
+* Interactively attach to domains with `LEADER a`.

-* Show workspaces with `LEADER s`
+* Show workspaces with `LEADER s`.

-* Rename workspaces with (`LEADER r`)
+* Rename workspaces with `LEADER r`.

+* Edit the config file with `CMD-,`.

+* "Quick Edit" (open `EDITOR`) with `CMD-e`.

+* Open a ChatGPT tab with `CMD-g`.
+This relies on my [NeoVim configuration](https://github.com/goerz/neovimrc) with the [gp.nvim](https://github.com/Robitx/gp.nvim) plugin.

 * Toggle the tab bar with `LEADER t`.
-Useful as a "full screen mode" or for taking screenshots
+Useful as a "full screen mode" or for taking screenshots.

 ## Extras

 ### Custom Icon

-The [default App icon isn't very pretty](https://github.com/wez/wezterm/discussions/2396).
+The [default app icon isn't very pretty](https://github.com/wez/wezterm/discussions/2396).
 A better alternative is available at https://github.com/mikker/wezterm-icon.
-A copy of that repo is included here in the [`wezterm-icon` subfolder](wezterm-icon), for convenience.
+A copy of that repo is included here in the [`wezterm-icon` subfolder](wezterm-icon) for convenience.
 Just run `make install` there.

 ### NeoVim Wrapper